zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Wherever, no matter where, inside or inside, or outside.

 [APZ 158.2] (#apz158 .2) {#apz158 .2 .ref .apz} "The craving of the jewelery
-Do not do” is not desire the kama.
+Do not do" is not desire the kama.
 The images do not desire the images The jewala shall not desire.
 'Do not be alarmed by the bophyth' is one This is done by the people who are afraid of fear in a way was.

 [APZ 158.3] (#apz158 .3) {#apz158 .3.ref .apz} "What is this fearful and fearful
-Arrived” was said to be an intoxication.
+Arrived" was said to be an intoxication.
 Sinola Progression, Dioaya, The bear, the black bear, the wolf, the horse, the ivory, the serpent, the Scorpio Spatula Karmaor thieves with unformed kamma And these are people.
 Fear again in the other way.
 Spiritual